 In the 2022 edition, thanks to a split of paper industrial waste between renewable and non-renewable, some units reports industrial waste in electricity autoproducers.
 For this reason, in 2020 the electricity generation increased greatly.
 In addition, in 2020 a CHP plant reported generation from hydrogen produced through membrane systems using salt water reservoirs.
 This product has been allocated to industrial waste since non-renewable electricity is used.
-It might be revised in future editions.
+For 2023 edition, it has been reported as "other sources".
 In the 2022 edition, hydro and biogases capacity data was revised due to the availability of new studies.
 In addition, the solar collector surface was revised thanks to a change in the administration methodology.
 In the new procedure, the old units decomissioning, considering a 20-year lifetime, is now taken into account.